 Low Frequency Section

 The foundation of the Majestic Diamond II features a 5.25” woofer midrange with a stiff coated paper diaphragm.
-The vented driver is acoustically corrected by its dual ported ETL™ enclosure internally to provide flat response and uniform dispersion characteristics.
-The resulting pistonic motion of the woofer driver diaphragm extends from its lower ranges right through its 4.5kHz crossover point and beyond.
+The vented driver is acoustically corrected by its dual ported ETL™ enclosure providing a flat response and uniform dispersion characteristics.
+The resulting pistonic motion of the woofer driver diaphragm extends from its lower ranges right through its 4.5kHz crossover point and beyond without compression.
 Normally dispersion problems confuse any multi-way speaker regardless of design methodology resulting in restricted dynamic power response and confusion in the acoustic presentation.
-The ETL™ prevents the disturbing axial breakup modes from occurring while maintaining constant acoustic impedance with frequency around and through the crossover region.
+The ETL™ prevents the dispersion disturbing axial breakup modes from occurring while maintaining constant acoustic impedance with frequency at and through the crossover region.
 The linear dispersion characteristics allow a simple first order electrical crossover to bring about a total 12db/oct low pass slope for the woofer.
 The result is a desired neutral minimum low pass phase characteristic even off axis.
-Low frequency roll off is gradual, not abrupt as with typical ported systems therefore allowing you to use the room’s characteristics to extend the bass to subwoofer depths in some cases.
+Low frequency extension is to below 30 Hz, not typical of a small ported monitor with a gradual roll-off to 20 Hz therefore allowing you to use the room’s dimensional characteristics to extend the bass to subwoofer depths if the room isn't too large.
+The important aspect of the MD-2's upgrade is that of further enhancing the systems entropic condition.
+In a few words this means maintaining a laminar air flow behind both drivers diaphragm and yes both.
+When the previous waves energy doesn't coherently dissipate you lose the ability to operate the driver as a piston.
+This introduces random compression issues which subdues accuracy and increases all types of distortion.
+The resulting port system upgrade has the Majestic Diamond II producing low end to below 30Hz at low distortion while further enhancing clarity and crossover accuracy.
+The upgraded version has not been independently reviewed as of yet

 High Frequency Section

 The industry has been searching for harder materials to minimize the breakup in tweeters even by using synthetic diamonds.
-The best sound comes from natural materials such as paper or a closely engineered comparables such as the PPM cone employed in the Majestic Diamond II™.
-Our ETL™ technology precludes the need to use rigid and artificial materials by supporting the tweeter with real time backpressure that prevents axial mode breakup from occurring.
+The best sound comes from natural materials such as paper or a closely engineered comparable material such as the PPM cone employed in the Majestic Diamond II™.
+Our ETL™ technology precludes the need to use rigid and artificial materials by supporting the tweeter with constant pressure that prevents axial mode breakup from occurring.
 The voice coil now has help to assure that the tweeter remains a piston throughout its frequency range.

 Crossover Network & Environment